 Established in fall 2006, the CIRTL Network was comprised of Howard University, Michigan State University, Texas A&M University, University of Colorado at Boulder, University of Wisconsin-Madison, and Vanderbilt University.
 After a substantial expansion in 2016 the Network now includes 45 research universities across the nation.
 The diversity of these institutions—private/public; large/moderate size; majority-/minority-serving; geographic location—is by design aligned with CIRTL’s mission.

 Currently, there are 6 programs associated with CIRTL at CU Boulder: the TIGER series, presented by the Graduate Teacher Program (TIGER Teaches, TIGER Teaching-as-Research (TAR), TIGER Design and Development (DAD), TIGER Diversity on Campus (DOC), TIGER Teaching-as-Research Guided Engineering Teams (TARGET)) and the Evidence-Based Introduction to Teaching (EBIT) which evolved from the Summer Teaching-as-Research Institute for Postdocs in Engineering (STRIPE).
+A new program, Prepare To Teach (PTT) is a short ‘teaser’ workshop designed to briefly introduce participants to an evidence-based context including active learning for college STEM classrooms.
 The following programs are described in detail below, and more information can be found by clicking the links of each program.

 The Teaching Institute for Graduate Education Research (TIGER) was formed in 2006 and builds on the CIRTL core ideas—learning-through-diversity, learning communities, and teaching-as-research—to promote development of future STEM faculty in teaching and learning.
 TIGER works to enhance the creative synergy that exists between graduate student teaching and research, and TIGER’s main goal is to show graduate students who aspire to be future faculty members how to utilize their disciplinary knowledge and research experience to develop innovative teaching practices for undergraduate education.